Conflict of Interest (COI)

 May full-time UVU employees engage in non-UVU adjunct teaching?

-Full-time faculty may not engage in adjunct teaching at another academic institution during their UVU teaching semesters without approval from the relevant dean.
-Similarly, full-time staff similarly may not engage in adjunct teaching without approval from their immediate supervisor, and, if at UVU, the dean of the college where they intend to teach.
+Full-time faculty may not engage in adjunct teaching at another academic institution during their UVU teaching semesters without approval from the relevant dean per Policy 114.
+Similarly, full-time staff similarly may not engage in adjunct teaching without approval from their immediate supervisor.

 When permissible, adjuncting at other academic institutions must not interfere with the employee’s performance of their UVU duties, require special scheduling accommodations, or otherwise create a conflict of interest.
 This is a non-UVU activity and must be balanced against the primary time commitment at UVU.
 Factors such as number of course hours, online versus face-to-face, flexibility on timing (evenings/weekends), and distance from delivery location are relevant considerations.